LoukiaSpin/indirectnma/README.md

 #> 0.80 0.43 0.71 0.56
 ```

-Use the `absolute_effects` function to obtain the indirect, direct and network meta-analysis absolute effects.
+Use the `absolute_effects` function to obtain the indirect, direct and network meta-analysis (NMA) absolute effects.

 ``` r
 source("./R/indirect.absolute.effects_function.R")